LolZyfurr/FriendsOfFriends/README.md

 # FriendsOfFriends
-Find all of your specific friend's friends.
+Find all of your specific friend's friends on discord